Charlotte's Best Porches, Patios and Decks

 Neighborhood: Plaza Midwood

 Thomas Street Tavern in Plaza Midwood contains an adult’s playground out back.
 The large deck has built-in fire pits and a second outdoor bar.
-Cornhole and ping pong are popular diversions when you aren’t eating.
+Cornhole and ping pong are popular diversions when you aren’t eating and sipping.

 Neighborhood: Uptown